cockroachdb/docs/src/current/v24.1/node-shutdown.md

 #### Draining

 <section class="filter-content" markdown="1" data-scope="drain">

 An operator [initiates the draining process](#drain-the-node-and-terminate-the-node-process) on the node.
 Draining a node disconnects clients after active queries are completed, and transfers any range leases and Raft leaderships to other nodes, but does not move replicas or data off of the node.
+When draining is complete, you can send a `SIGTERM` signal to the `cockroach` process to shut it down, perform the required maintenance, and then restart the `cockroach` process on the node.

+{% capture drain_early_termination_warning %}Do not terminate the `cockroach` process before all of the phases of draining are complete.
+Otherwise, you may experience latency spikes until the leases that were on that node have transitioned to other nodes.
+It is safe to terminate the `cockroach` process only after a node has completed the drain process.
+This is especially important in a containerized system, to allow all TCP connections to terminate gracefully.{% endcapture %}

 {{site.data.alerts.callout_danger}}
-Do not terminate the `cockroach` process before all of the phases of draining are complete.
-Otherwise, you may experience latency spikes when the drained node restarts.
-If necessary, adjust the [`server.shutdown.drain_wait`](#server-shutdown-drain_wait) and the [termination grace period](https://www.cockroachlabs.com/docs/stable/node-shutdown?filters=decommission#termination-grace-period) cluster settings and adjust your process manager or other deployment tooling (such as Kubernetes, Nomad, or Docker) to wait until the node has finished draining before terminating or restarting the `cockroach` process.
-In distributed environments, draining may take more time.
+{{ drain_early_termination_warning }}.
+If necessary, adjust the [`server.shutdown.drain_wait`](#server-shutdown-drain_wait) and the [termination grace period](https://www.cockroachlabs.com/docs/stable/node-shutdown?filters=decommission#termination-grace-period) cluster settings and adjust your process manager or other deployment tooling to allow adequate time for the node to finish draining before it is terminated or restarted.
 {{site.data.alerts.end}}

 </section>

 <section class="filter-content" markdown="1" data-scope="decommission">